 Multiple types of workflow mapping diagrams are commonly used to represent different aspects of processes.
 Some of the notable ones are:

-Established by the American National Standards Institute (ANSI), this workflow mapping diagram is a graphical representation that illustrates the sequence of activities, decision points, and interactions within the system or process.
+Established by the American National Standards Institute (ANSI), this workflow mapping diagram is a workflow graphic representation that illustrates the sequence of activities, decision points, and interactions within the system workflow diagram or process.
 This diagram has actually set the standards for workflow mapping diagrams, and its symbols are considered the universal language of workflow symbols.

 System Sequence Diagram Flowchart visualizes the sequence of events and actions that occur during the execution of a process, helping understand the flow of information, input, and output.
 This type of diagram is typically useful for understanding system behavior, analyzing requirements, and communicating system interactions at a higher level.